arceav/music-id-trainer/README.md

 # music id trainer

-small, open-source, offline Windows app for practicing acadec music. load your own recordings, then practice in either mode:
+small, open-source, offline Windows app for practicing acadec music. load ur own recordings, then practice in either mode:

 - **identify pieces:** hear an excerpt from a random recording and name the piece.
 - **listening guide:** hear an excerpt at a question's timestamp, then answer a multiple-choice question from a JSON pack.

-choose the clip length, replay a clip, and see your score.
-The app needs no login or internet connection and does not include recordings.
+choose the clip length, replay a clip, and see your score. no login or internet connection required hehe

 ## download and play